cds-snc/covid-alert-portal/README.md

 Then, run `python manage.py runserver` to run the app.

-- Navigate to `/admin` to see the custom user model.
+- Go to `/admin` to see the custom user model.
+- Go to `/start` to see the list of users
-- Navigate to `/signup` to create a non-admin user account
+- Go to `/signup` to register a new user